talonhub/community/README.md

 ## Modules: Declaring actions and captures

-With python scripts, you may declare & implement new actions and captures.
+With python scripts, you may declare and implement new actions and captures.

 Modules declare actions and captures; actions may have a default implementation.
 Actions and captures then can be combined to compose extremely useful voice commands in .talon files.